danieldriver/danieldriver.github.io/_includes/recommend-always.md

 : Serious students of biblical studies will want a copy of their own.
 Order one from [SBL Press](https://www.sbl-site.org/publications/SBLHandbookofStyle.aspx) or [elsewhere online](https://amzn.to/36M6fzc).
 ISBN 978-1589839649.
 : See my [resources page]({{ site.baseurl }}/resources/) for further advice on writing, style, and research.

 *Amazon affiliate links help support this website.
-I don't love the situation but have accepted it.
-If you still have a good local source for your books, by all means support it instead.*
+I dislike the situation but have accepted it.
+If you still have a good local source for these books, support it instead.*